mldbai/mldb/Building.md

 deb http://ports.ubuntu.com/ubuntu-ports/ trusty-updates restricted multiverse main universe
 ```

-Fourthly, we need to make the build tools for the host architecture
+Fourthly, we need to make the build tools for the host architecture.
+Unfortunately this
+takes quite a lot of time as a lot of Tensorflow is required in order to build itself.
+NOTE that this has *no* `ARCH=arm` argument.

 ```
-make build_tools
+make -j8 -k build_tools
 ```

 Finally, we can build the port itself: